danieldkim/charlotte/README.md

 page, the tab will automatically call `back()` on itself and then `reload()` that previous page.
-This is useful, for instance, in a modal form when you want the tab to automatically go back to the previous page after posting the form and refresh that page's contents.
+This is useful, for instance, in a modal form when you want the tab to automatically go back to the previous page after posting the form and to refresh that page's contents.

 There is some magic going on to make this happen as true redirects are transparent to XHR clients.
 Charlotte monkeypatches the Express